Hiking the Tour du Mont Blanc

-The Tour du Mont Blanc is a popular hiking trail in Europe that stretches 170 kilometers (106 miles), through France, Italy and Switzerland.
-The Mont Blanc trail has one of the most impressive and beautiful ranges in the world, and it’s a relatively accessible trail for anyone in good shape.
+The Tour du Mont Blanc is a popular hiking trail in Europe that stretches 170 kilometers (106 miles), through France, Italy, and Switzerland.
+The Mont Blanc Trail traverses through one of the most impressive and beautiful ranges in the world, and it’s a relatively accessible trail for anyone in good shape.
 The hike is also a dream for foodies, as it allows you to explore new foods in different villages and hamlets throughout three countries.
+Hiking the Tour du Mont Blanc is a bucket list item for many backpackers, and for good reason.

 Between the stunning landscape, inclusive trail, and customizable experience, the Tour du Mont Blanc offers an adventure unlike any other in Europe.
 If you’re looking for a unique, challenging experience to remember for the rest of your life, you need to hike this trail.
 Here are some of the reasons you should add this experience to your bucket list:

 - Hike through three countries: The hiking trail of the Tour du Mont Blanc extends through three European countries: France, Italy and Switzerland.

 - A good option for beginners: Many hiking tours around the world are challenging, even for seasoned hikers.
 However, the Mont Blanc trek is special because it’s doable for anyone who is reasonably fit.
 There are 17 towns, along with several other smaller villages, along the route, so there are plenty of places to stop, see the sights, eat a hot meal and get some rest before you continue on your way.

 - Adjustable routes and lengths: While there is an “official” route that many hikers and tours follow, there are plenty of variations to choose from, depending on the desired length and difficulty.
 Generally, hiking the entire route at a reasonably comfortable pace takes about nine to 11 days.
 However, some routes will only take about two to five days, following a small portion of the trail.
 Meanwhile, some advanced hikers have been known to hike the whole route in just a few days.